opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### How will Dynamic TAO affect governance of the network?

 Dynamic TAO does not directly change Bittensor’s on-chain governance mechanism (i.e., proposals and voting).

-### How do dividends/emissions to root subnet/Subnet 0 stakers work?

-Of the 41% of total emissions received by validators, each subnet gets a share based on the price of its token&mdash;but what about the root subnet, which has no token?
-Stake in the root subnet applies in *all* subnets in which a validator works

-In each subnet, each validator receives a share of the TAO dividends proportional to its relative stake weight in the subnet.
-Refer to [Core Dynamic TAO Concepts: Validator stake weight](dtao-guide#validator-stake-weight).

 ## Subnets